 At meals, be mindful of what you are eating – not just the food on the fork, but everything that went into getting that meal on your plate in the first place.
 An incredible web of interconnectedness is involved in feeding you, from pollinating insects to the hands that cultivated the soil to the manufacturer of the tires that brought your food closer to you and everything in between.
 Once you start thinking about it, you’ll find that there are limitless reasons to be grateful.
 In a Mind Talk, the renowned English meditation master and scholar Lama Jampa Thaye explains how gratitude is a powerful practice in and of itself.

 So yes, as you walk, eat, travel and generally go about your business, remember to make mindfulness, gratitude and generosity part of your experience.
 Otherwise, as the Buddha reportedly said some 2,500 years ago, “you will miss most of your life.”

 Want to learn more about mindfulness and awareness practice?
-Mindworks App is ideal for getting a sitting practice started.
+Mindworks Meditation Courses are ideal for getting a sitting practice started or strengthening a daily practice.
 If you’re already sitting, you’ll find plenty of inspiration to keep it fresh.
-Designed by enthusiastic, seasoned meditators, Mindworks offers guided meditations, inspirational Mind Talks, Daily Cup contemplations, teachings by world-renowned meditation
+Designed by enthusiastic, seasoned meditators, Mindworks offers guided meditations, inspirational Mind Talks, Daily Cup contemplations–all teachings by world-renowned meditation experts.